The Rhythm of Attachment: How we come to be with Self, Other, and World.

 • Can I trust my Self?
 Can I trust Others?

-• When I feel vulnerable or emotionally stirred, do I turn toward an Other, away from them, or against them?
+• When I feel vulnerable or emotionally stirred, do I move toward an Other, move away, become highly activated, or begin to shut down?

-• Can I stay emotionally present when someone else is distressed?
-What happens in my body when I witness the vulnerability of another?
+• Can I stay emotionally present when another person is distressed?
+What happens in my body when closeness intensifies?

-• Do I feel worthy of being loved, even when I am not performing or perfecting?
+• Do I feel worthy of love and care, even when I am not performing, pleasing, or perfecting?

-• What did I learn about love, closeness, and safety in the relationships that shaped me?
+• What did I learn about love, closeness, safety, and autonomy in the relationships that shaped me?

 Childhood & Adult Attachment Tendencies: